mbta/screens/docs/tech_specs/screens_by_alert.md

 Since the primary mechanism for keeping this data source up to date is the Screens server responding to requests from Screens clients, we run into problems when a client goes down for some reason.

-We propose implementing a per-screen TTL and automatic self-refresh to avoid having parts of the data source go out of date.
+We propose implementing a per-screen [TTL][wiki:TTL] and automatic self-refresh to avoid having parts of the data source go out of date.

 More details on this in [_Shape of the data_](#shape-of-the-data) below.